About to Quit Your Healthy Diet? Here’s Why It’s a MistakeArticle posted in: South Beach Diet

 1. Get support

 A little networking goes a long way: Gather up your girl gang for weekend workouts and healthy ways to celebrate your collective weight loss successes.
-Rally coworkers to share lunch-hour walks and healthy lunch recipe ideas.
+Rally coworkers to share lunch-hour walks and healthy diet lunch recipe ideas.
 Get the family on board with cleaning out the fridge and cabinets, tossing any lingering temptations and pivoting the focus of family activities and events away from food and onto different ways to create lasting memories.

 2. Get positive